Our Trustees

 Nola Luyten

-During this period, I grew to admire the work done by the London team, in particular the commitment to the SME sector.
-In terms of the fund specifically, have a personal interest in welfare and a strong belief that support must be provided to those whose circumstances, through no fault of their own, often demand it.
+During that time, I came to deeply admire the work of the London team and their commitment to the SME sector.
+I also have a personal interest in welfare and a strong belief that support should be available to those facing difficult circumstances through no fault of their own.”